-OVERVIEW OF THE FINANCIAL STATEMENTS
+OVERVIEW OF FINANCIAL STATEMENTS

-The financial report consists of three parts: the required supplemental information, the basic financial statements, and the notes to the basic financial statements.
-These statements are organized so the reader can understand the financial position of the academy.
-Enterprise accounting uses a flow of economic resource measurement focus.
-With this measurement focus, all assets and deferred outflows of resources and all liabilities and deferred inflows of resources are included on the statement of net position.
-The statement of net position represents the net position of the Academy.
-The statement of revenues, expenses, and changes in net position presents increases (e.g., revenues) and decreases (e.g. expenses) in net position.
-The statement of cash flows reflects how the academy finances and meets its cash flow needs.
-Finally, the notes to the basic financial statements provide additional information that is essential to full understanding of the data provided on the basic financial statements.
+The financial report consists of three parts - required supplemental information, the basic financial statements, and the notes to the financial statements.
+These statements are organized so the reader can understand the financial position of the Academy.
+Enterprise accounting uses a flow of economic resources measurement focus.
+With this measurement focus, all assets, deferred outflows of resources, all liabilities, and deferred inflows of resources, are included on the statement of net position.
+The statement of net position represents the statement of position of the Academy.
+The statement of revenues, expenses, and changes in net position presents increases (e.g., revenues) and decreases (e.g., expenses) in net position.
+The statement of cash flows reflects how the Academy finances and meets its cash flow needs.
+Finally, the notes to the basic financial statements provide additional information that is essential to a full understanding of the data provided on the basic financial statements.